Instapundit: Influence on other bloggers

 Sometimes referred to as "the Blogfather, and credited with an "ethic of driving traffic to new blogs from all over the political spectrum," Reynolds managed to attract a large following of imitators who adopted his blogging style.
 His ability to "foster a hospitable environment for new bloggers" has been attributed to his involvement in home-recording punk and new-wave music, and his adaptation of the participatory ethos of these musical styles to online publishing.

 In April 2002, Reynolds published a list of well over two hundred blogs that claimed to be directly inspired by his own.

 Instapundit's popularity led to the common adoption of the suffix "-pundit" in blog titles, for example Kevin Drum (who originally blogged as "CalPundit") and Allahpundit.
 There are also direct take-offs on the entire name, such as Instapunk, and IsntAPundit.
 There are many other "-pundit" blogs, of all political stripes inspired to some degree by Instapundit.

-Quotations

-Another way that Instapundit has been a major influence on other bloggers is a set of ironic titles that it repeats on many different posts.
-Many of these titles have become part of the conservative lexicon.
-Some examples:

-"You want more Trump?
-This is how you get more Trump!"

-"Why are Democrat-run cities such cesspits of corruption?" (where "cities" and "corruption" is replaced by whatever the story is about).

-"They told me that if I voted for (Republican presidential candidate) I would see (terrible result) - and they were right!" (pointing to a story about where a Democratic president or politician did just that).

-"Faster, please" (about some life-extending discovery).

-"Higher education bubble update" (some indication that the current college system is collapsing).

-"Think of them (i.e., the media) as Democratic operatives with bylines and you won’t go far wrong."

-"I'm so old, I remember when..." (something that something or somebody claimed recently, but now is demonstrating just the opposite).